CFD Trading Tutorial & Tips

 (v) The reasons you decided to open that trade and the source of information you used

-(vi) The final outcome of the trade (profit, loss)
+(vi) The outcome of the trade (profit, loss)

 (8) The most important goal is not to lose money

 If you are a beginner, the only way to avoid losing your first accounts is by limiting your risk.
 Make your goal not to lose money.
-In order to preserve your capital, you need experience and a lot of practice.
+To preserve your capital, you need experience and a lot of practice.
 Therefore, these are some common ways to obtain experience for free:

 (i) Practice/Demo Accounts